Last revised on October 26, 2022.

 Two porters can be seen on the patch of snow in the bottom third of the image below.
-They would continue over the upcoming ridge and then head down to the Namta Khola river bed and round the corner towards our campsite to the south.
+They would continue over the upcoming ridge and then head down to the Namta Khola river bed and around the corner towards our campsite to the south.

 It was late April, and the river was a mere trickle with parts of it frozen.
 It would look different in August or September, with a summer’s worth of glacial melt streaming down.
 Then trekkers may have to do some wading to get across; we would not have to do any of this.

 Two hours into the morning’s walk – and perhaps a half-hour from our campsite, the spot below became a gathering spot for five of our ten porters.
 Approaching them is the sirdar, the one responsible for organizing them each morning.
 Behind them is our trip leader with a couple of my fellow trekkers.

 By 10:00 we had reached the outskirts of the Japanese Base Camp on the Khumjungar moraine.
-I turned around to take a few more shots of the terrain we had just walked up. the one above has Rob taking a short rest; the one below also looks down the valley but I’ve stepped back to include the prayer flags that some trekking or climbing party had set up during their stay.
+I turned around to take a few more shots of the terrain we had just walked up.
+The one above has Rob taking a short rest; the one below also looks down the valley but I’ve stepped back to include the prayer flags that some trekking or climbing party had set up during their stay.

 Not far from the prayer flags was a small garbage dump with rusted cans and a small collection of empty whisky bottles.

 - There are a number of peaks in the mid-5000’s and Bhrikuti Shail (6361) on the Nepal/Tibet border a couple of kilometers to the east.

 - There are also Khumjungar (6759) and Chhib Himal (6650) and other possible climbing objectives to the south, including Saribung Peak (6328).

 All would involve leaving Base Camp for a High Camp before the ascent.
 Hopefully, the whisky in those bottles was savored in celebration!